Xilinx/mlir-aie/programming_guide/section-2/section-2e/05_join_L2/README.md

   object_fifo_link([of_out0, of_out1, of_out2], of_out)
 ```

-All compute tiles are running the same process of acquring one object from their respective input Object FIFOs to produce, writing `1` to all of its entries, and releasing the object.
+All compute tiles are running the same process of acquiring one object from their respective input Object FIFOs to produce, writing `1` to all of its entries, and releasing the object.

 This design is combined with the previous [distribute](../04_distribute_L2/distribute_L2.py) design to achieve a full data movement from external memory to the AIE array and back.
 The resulting code is available in [distribute_and_join_L2.py](./distribute_and_join_L2.py).
 It is possible to build, run and test it with the following commands:
 ```